JesseSwale/obs-fightrecorder/README.md

 To build this project please follow the steps [here](https://github.com/obsproject/obs-plugintemplate/wiki/Quick-Start-Guide#windows) for Windows.
 You need Visual Studio 2022.

 ## FAQ
+Is this only available on Windows?
+> Yes.

 Which files are observed?
 > The files in the "Gamelogs" directory where something was logged within the last 24 hours.
 Per default the directory is located in `C:\Users\<user>\Documents\EVE\logs\Gamelogs`